 The Spaghetti Book Club is an innovative literacy program that integrates reading, writing, art and technology by teaching students how to write and illustrate book reviews.
 Much to their delight, the reviews are then published on the Spaghetti Book Club web site.

-The Spaghetti Book Club helps students develop critical reading and writing skills by providing them with a meaningful context in which they learn how to think critically about the books they read; engage in reflective dialogue with teachers and peers; express their opinions and reactions in conversation and writing; and write for an intended audience.
+Through the process of writing book reviews, students develop critical reading and writing skills, including the ability to summarize stories, construct meaning from text, make personal connections to what they read, use text-based evidence to support their opinions, compare literary works, and write for an intended audience.
 At the end of the project, it is quite a thrill for the students to see their work published on the web!